KevinFong2/Weathernaut/README.md

 ## Summary

-This document provides a summary of our project building process for our app, Weathernaut is a weather app where you can look up different cities and their weather, as well being able to favorite a city that they would like to keep track of.
+Weathernaut is a weather app where you can look up different cities and their weather, as well being able to favorite a city that they would like to keep track of.

 ## Milestone Requirements